modernben/forge-docs/1.0/sites/the-basics.md

 **Wildcard Sub-Domains:** This configuration setting will enable the site to respond to any subdomain under its configured root domain.

-**Website Isolation:** This configuration settings indicates whether the PHP-FPM process should run under its own user account.
+**Website Isolation:** This configuration setting indicates whether the PHP-FPM process should run under its own user account.
 You may learn more about website isolation by consulting the [full documentation regarding this feature](/1.0/sites/user-isolation.html).

 **Create Database:** This setting indicates if you would like a new database to be created for your site.